bassmanitram/actions-for-nautilus/README.md

 sizes can be adjusted by dragging the line that separates them.

-To close the help information, simply click on the `Hide Help` button (which is the same as the `Show Help` button, with the label modified).
+To close the help information, simply click on the `Hide Help` button (which is the `Show Help` button with the label modified when the help information is being displayed).

 ## Saving your changes
 In order to save configuration changes, click on the **Save Config** button.